marvinkn97/presta-savings/README.md

            +  Implemented endpoints to capture a list of customers, including their bio data
            +  Implemented endpoints to record savings transactions per customer, including transaction details such as transaction ID, date, payment method, and amount.
            +  Implemented endpoints to track the total savings amount for each person.
-           +  Implemented endpoints to track the total savings amount received across all appUsers
+           +  Implemented endpoints to track the total savings amount received across all customers
            +  Implemented endpoints to create and manage multiple savings products, such as Education Savings, Personal Savings, and Vacation Savings.
            +  Ensured proper error handling and validation of incoming requests.
            +  Implemented unit tests to validate the functionality of the API endpoints.